TvoozMagnificent/SunSip/README.md

 ## Execution (Installation via `pip`)

-SunSip code can be named with any extension, although the preferred extension is either none, `.sunsip`, `.snsp`, or `.slwnsnbp`.
+SunSip code can be named with any extension, although the preferred extension is either none, `.txt`, `.sunsip`, `.snsp`, or `.slwnsnbp`.

 After writing the SunSip code, you can execute it using